Dakota Ridge FAQ

 Do I have to pay to go to Dakota Ridge?

 Yes.
 Fees for the ski and snowshoe trails help to pay a portion of the cost of maintaining the trails, road and facilities.
-Season passes can be purchased at the Sechelt Aquatic Centre, 5500 Shorncliffe Avenue, Sechelt, or at the Gibsons & Area Community Centre, 700 Park Road, Gibsons.
-Day passes can be purchased at the above locations as well as at the Dakota Ridge trailhead once season begins (exact fee amount required), and from us Alpha Adventures (cash only- change is provided)!
+Individual season passes can be purchased online via the SCRD website here, or Family passes can be purchased in person at the Gibsons and Area Community Centre, 700 Park Road, Gibsons.
+Day passes can be purchased at the Dakota Ridge trailhead once season begins (exact fee amount required), and from us Alpha Adventures (cash only- change is provided)!

 What do the trail passes cost?